quratulaincodes/RISC-V-3-Stage-Pipelined-Processor/README.md

 13. **First Register (first_reg):** Manages the registers for the first stage of the pipeline, handling stall, flush, and CSR-related operations.

+14. **Second Register (second_reg):** Manages the registers for the second stage of the pipeline, handling stall, flush, and CSR-related operations.

-14. **Hazard Unit:** Detects hazards and controls forwarding and stalling in the pipeline.
+15. **Hazard Unit:** Detects hazards and controls forwarding and stalling in the pipeline.

 ## Pipeline Operation